Where is triclosan used?

 The American Medical Association says not to use it at home.

-Watch for triclosan (and triclocarban) in personal care products.
+Watch for triclosan (and triclocarban) in other personal care products.

-Read ingredient labels or use Skin Deep to find products free of triclosan and triclocarban, its chemical cousin.
+Read ingredient labels and use Skin Deep® to find products free of triclosan and triclocarban, its chemical cousin.

 Avoid “antibacterial” products.